bashoori/Data-Engineering-Projects/README.md

+In this project, I created a complete ETL pipeline for accessing data from a website and processing it to meet the requirements.

+Project Scenario:

-Create an automated script that can extract the list of all countries in order of their GDPs in billion USDs (rounded to 2 decimal places), as logged by the International Monetary Fund (IMF).
+An international firm that is looking to expand its business in different countries across the world wants to create an automated script that can extract the list of all countries in order of their GDPs in billion USDs (rounded to 2 decimal places), as logged by the International Monetary Fund (IMF).
 Since IMF releases this evaluation twice a year, this code will be used by the organization to extract the information as it is updated.

 The required data seems to be available on the URL mentioned below:
 'https://web.archive.org/web/20230902185326/https://en.wikipedia.org/wiki/List_of_countries_by_GDP_%28nominal%29'